Adrian, Missouri: Attractions

 Adrian's Frontier Village is the site of the annual Western Missouri Antique Tractor and Machinery Association Gas and Steam Engine Show.

 Education

 Adrian public schools are part of the Adrian R-III School District.
-Schools in the district include Adrian Elementary School, grades PreK through 5fifth, and Adrian Jr./Sr. High School, grades 6 through 12.
-Don Lile is the Superintendent of Schools.
+Schools in the district include Adrian Elementary School, prekindergarten through fifth grade, and Adrian Jr./Sr. High School, grades 6 through 12.
+Don Lile is the superintendent of schools.

-The school mascot is the Blackhawks.
-The 2002 Blackhawk football team won Missouri's Class One Championship.
+The school mascot is the Blackhawk.
+The 2002 and 2024 Blackhawk football teams won Missouri's Class One championship.
 In 1984 and 1992, Adrian won the Boys' Missouri Class 1A championship in track and field.
-The Blackhawks also won the 1994 Girls Class 2A Championship in track and field.
+The Blackhawks also won the 1994 Girls Class 2A championship in track and field.
 In 2016, the varsity girls' basketball finished second in the state.

+Metropolitan Community College has the Adrian school district area in its service area, but not its in-district taxation area.